 Mediation Is Informal

 With the help of a skilled “third party” called a mediator, you can be as creative and resourceful to resolve the issues of your divorce, financially and emotionally.
 Although there are required documentation and disclosure of your marital assets, you can determine the best way to make distributions of your assets, liabilities and any future spousal support.

 Confidentiality is important to some couples.
 There are no court reporters or communications that are shared with the court, except where disclosure is required by law.

-Does the word “self determination” make you feel like you are in control?
-There are many things about divorcing that makes you feel out of control.
+Does the word “self-determination” make you feel like you are in control?
+There are many things about divorcing that make you feel out of control.
 It is a good feeling to think that you have control over your future.
 This does not mean that you get everything that you want.
 It does mean that you agree to give and get everything that you need.

 As your mediator, I am NOT your lawyer.
 A mediator is a neutral third party.
-Sometimes, each party has an attorney that represents them.
+Sometimes, each party has an attorney who represents them.
 Sometimes only one party has an attorney.
 A mediator cannot be your lawyer.
-It would be a conflict of interests since there are two people with completing agendas.
-As a mediator, I can help divorcing couples who are representing themselves draft the Martial Settlement Agreement and a Parenting Plan and the couple can complete an uncontested divorce in the county courthouse.
+It would be a conflict of interest since there are two people with competing agendas.
+As a mediator, I can help divorcing couples who are representing themselves draft the marital settlement agreement and a parenting plan and the couple can complete an uncontested divorce in the county courthouse.

-Good preparation leads to a good agreement and a good agreement is one that you can live with the rest of your life
+Good preparation leads to a good agreement and a good agreement is one that you can live with for the rest of your life.